Meet the Executive Board

 Position Description:

 The main obligations of this role include working with philanthropy and service chairs from each chapter to assist their chapter in fulfilling their requirements in both of those areas.
-Another important task is to network within the community to make sure that the Greek community has an overall positive reputation- and to bring any of their concerns to the rest of the executive board.
-Coordinate the planning of Greek Service Week as well as Greek Spring Clean.
+This position coordinates service related events for the community so they can fulfill their service hour requirements.

 Contact: pageab3@miamioh.edu